Latest Work

 don-gillmor-portrait.jpg

-Don Gillmor is an award-winning Canadian novelist, journalist and children's book author.
-His new novel Breaking and Entering examines the life of a 50-year-old woman who deals with her mid-life crisis by breaking into houses.
+His novel 2023 novel Breaking and Entering examines the life of a 50-year-old woman who deals with her mid-life crisis by breaking into houses.
 The New York Times called it “thrilling and relatable.”
+It was both a Globe and Mail Best Books and an Oprah Winfrey Best Books of 2023 and was nominated for the Republic of Consciousness Prize (US)

 His previous book, To the River (2018, Random House) explores his brother’s suicide.
 It won the 2019 Governor General’s Literary Award for non-fiction and was a CBC Best Books of 2019.